Srđan Pirivatrić: Biography

 Between 1989 and 1991, Pirivatrić was a librarian at the Byzantine Seminar at the Belgrade University's Philosophy Faculty.
 From 1991 to 1999, he was assistant professor at the Byzantine History Department at the same university, and in 1999-2000 he was a research fellow at the Institute of Byzantine Studies at the Serbian Academy of Sciences and Arts.
-Between 2001-2005, he was on a diplomatic service, until 2003 he was First Secretary of the Serbia and Montenegro Embassy in Sofia, and until 2005 in Athens.
+Between 2001-2005, he was on a diplomatic service, and until 2003 he was First Secretary of the Serbia and Montenegro Embassy in Sofia, and until 2005 in Athens.
 After 2005, Pirivatrić became a research associate at the Institute of Byzantine Studies and a lecturer at Belgrade University.
 In 2013, he defended his PhD in history at Belgrade University.
 He is also a lecturer at the universities of Athens, Sofia and Thessaloniki.
 Author of some 50 scientific papers, published in Yugoslavia, Serbia, Bulgaria, Greece, France, Great Britain, Poland, Slovakia and Hungary.

-He was awarded in 2009 by the president of Bulgaria Georgi Parvanov for his contribution to the good relation between the Bulgarian and the Serbian people.
+He was given an award in 2009 by the president of Bulgaria Georgi Parvanov for his contribution to the good relation between the Bulgarian and the Serbian people.